 Are you struggling to take out your first mortgage?
 Or are you a concerned parent, anxious to help your child onto the property ladder?
 A guarantor mortgage might be just what you need.

 Guarantor mortgages are a way for parents and other relatives to help those who are struggling to take out a mortgage and buy their first home.
 They’re not as common as they used to be, with many lenders now providing joint borrower sole proprietor arrangements instead.

-We’ll explain everything you need to know about guarantor mortgages and joint borrower sole proprietor setups in this guide.
+We’ll explain everything you need to know about guarantors and joint borrower sole proprietor setups in this guide.